Geetha63/MS-Teams-Scripts/Generic/README.md

 #### Description:
 Assign policy script will work for assigning custom policies to per-user scope and bulk users.
-Script has all the avaialble policies to user listed below, please provide the input which policy you want to apply.
+Script has all the avaialble policies to user listed below, please provide the  requried input from 1 to 12 to apply the policy.

                       1- TeamsAppSetupPolicy
                       2- TeamsMeetingPolicy